 To manage this go to Settings > General > Restrictions.

 Keep in mind though that if you use Restrictions to switch off these features they will remain inaccessible until toggled back on.
-This means that if, for example, app installations are disabled the App Store icon will disappear and cannot be accessed without going back into Restrictions.
+This means that if app installations are disabled the App Store icon will disappear and cannot be accessed without going back into Restrictions.
 It could get annoying if you're constantly being asked to unlock it, so it may be better to rely on password protection for app purchases and installations.